cbcrc/koco-router/README.md

         isBower: boolean    // defines if the component comes from bower, a default bower path will be used.
         basePath: string    // the base path to be use to find the component.
 It has to be the root of the default files (see below).
         htmlOnly: boolean   // when creating a page, it is possible that there would be no JavaScript linked to this page, it will assume so and load the page using the naming convention (see below).
     }

+## Adding a route

+Route matching is mainly handled by the [byroads.js](https://github.com/W3Max/byroads.js) project.

+    addRoute(pattern, routeConfig)

+### `pattern` parameter

+The regex pattern to be matched against when a new URL is detected.

+### `routeConfig` parameter

+The configuration to be used when creating the route.

+    {
+        title: string           // will change the browser title to this value upon routing.
+        params: object          // parameters to be passed to the page component when routing.
+Useful when your page has dynamic content driven by parameters.
+        pageName: string        // the component name used as the registerPage() name parameter.
+        withActivator: boolean  // specifies whether or not the page is using an activator object.
+    }

 ## Creating a page component